GOKOP/calculator/readme.md

 cmake -S. -Bbuild -G "Visual Studio 16 2019"
 ```

-After that find the .sln file, open it and compile as you would normally do in Visual Studio.
+After that find the .sln file, open it and compile the "calc" target as you would normally do in Visual Studio.

 #### GNU Make